PSESS2020/Vimsu_prototype/README.md

     Please follow the installation instructions on the [official Azurite GitHub-page.](https://github.com/Azure/Azurite/blob/master/README.md) Note that VIMSU uses the [AzureSDK](https://azure.github.io/azure-sdk/), so you need to setup Azurite for HTTPS connections.
 This will require the use of additional third-party software such as [mkcert](https://github.com/FiloSottile/mkcert) or [OpenSSL](https://www.openssl.org/) to create your own signed certificates.
 In the process of installing that software, you might be required to install additional third-party software.
 Please understand that this software is not supplied by us and we can therefore only offer superficial support for this installation process.

     After you have successfully installed Azurite and started a properly configured instance, paste the default HTTPS-connection string (you can use both either the full one or the Blob-only one) into the `.env` file as explained in the section above.
-You can also create custom sonection strings.
+You can also create custom connection strings.
 Please refer to the [Azurite readme](https://github.com/Azure/Azurite/blob/master/README.md) for further instruction on how to do this.

 - MongoDB